-One of Lisle’s most treasured events, the Eyes to the Skies Festival, celebrated its 30th Anniversary in 2012.
+One of Lisle’s most treasured events, the Eyes to the Skies Festival.

 Originally the brainchild of Dick Dooley, then Superintendent of Recreation for the Lisle Park District, the event was initiated to mark Lisle’s Sesqui-Centennial in 1982.
 After a decade of continued growth, the event almost died when the Lisle Park District decided it no longer could assume the financial risk of running the event.
 The Lisle Kiwanis Club stepped in to save the event but after two years, they too decided the financial risk was more than they could handle.